spatie/laravel-medialibrary/docs/advanced-usage/consuming-events.md

 ## Sample usage

-First you must created a listener class.
+First you must create a listener class.
 Here's one that will log the paths of added media.

 ```php
 namespace App\Listeners;